ethanbutler/webpack-boiler/README.md

 To achieve this, this tool stack includes WebPack, Babel, and DOM-based routing based on ES2015 modules.
 WebPack is configured to output a single bundled file in `./dist` that can then be included in your WordPress theme.

-This boilerplate does not include an advanced WebPack features like
+This boilerplate does not include advanced WebPack features like code-splitting or style loading – just module bundling :)

 (As a bonus, a module is included to help you get set up with fetching posts from your site's REST API).